 Because the City wanted to provide exceptional service to the residents, the police department hired fifteen full time police officers.
 Additional personnel were hired by Orem City to provide fire and EMS services to the citizens of Lindon.
-This has been a great partnership, and the improved response time to accidents and fires has made every resident feel safer within our City.
+Lindon City constructed a Public Safety Building to house police, fire and EMS services.
+This partnership along with the new building has improved response time to accidents and fires, making every resident feel safer within our City.
 As a long-term goal, it is clear that a sense of safety must be maintained if our citizens are to enjoy the wide array of programs and activities being provided in the community.
-Lindon and Orem's strategic plan has identified the need for a Fire Station to be built by 2018.
-A Public Safety Building that will house the Fire Station as well as our Police Department is currently under construction and is anticipated to be completed by December 2016.